Climbing

 Who can enjoy climbing?

 Indoor climbing in the traditional sense is best for mobile guests who can use their hands and feet to climb using holds on a climbing wall.
-For less mobile visitors, climbing might look more like trying an abseil, swing, zip or being hoisted up a gently pitched climbing wall.
+For less mobile visitors, climbing might look more like trying an abseil, swing or being hoisted up a gently pitched climbing wall.
 Everyone can experience the thrill of leaving the ground and we can alter the degree depending on the needs of the individual.

 Primarily, we use our well-equipped sports hall for climbing although we can take more ambulant groups rock climbing in the Lake District.
 Ask our activities coordinators for more information about climbing off-site.